JNP-Solutions/Slacken/README.md

 that directory for more details.

 #### Building the index

+After the input files have been prepared as above, the index may be built:

 ```
 ./slacken.sh  -p 2000 -k 35 -m 31 -t k2/taxonomy  taxonIndex mySlackenLib \